cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

   * - :ref:`SparkPageRank<spark-page-rank>`
     - An application that demonstrates streaming text analysis using a Spark program.
 It computes the page rank of URLs from an input stream.
+  * - :ref:`Web Analytics<web-analytics>`
+    - An application to generate statistics and to provide insights about web usage through the analysis of web traffic.

 .. include:: /_examples/helloworld.rst
 .. include:: /_examples/wordcount.rst